-According to the court opinion, the plaintiff, trustee of the Venoco Liquidating Trust, sought $161 million for the alleged unlawful use of trust property by the California State Lands Commission, who was using the property for the sole purpose of decommissioning connected oil and gas wells previously operated by the liquidating debtor, Venoco.
+In the underlying case in the U.S. Bankruptcy Court of the District of Delaware, the plaintiff, trustee of the Venoco Liquidating Trust, sought $161 million for the alleged unlawful use of trust property by the California State Lands Commission, who was using the property for the sole purpose of decommissioning connected oil and gas wells previously operated by the liquidating debtor, Venoco.
 Under the plaintiff’s theory of the case, the State Lands Commission’s use of trust property was a taking of private property without just compensation.
 The State Lands Commission’s position, endorsed by the court, was that the use of the property was necessary to protect the neighboring communities along the Santa Barbara Coast from a potential release of Hydrogen Sulfide gas, which can quickly become hazardous, or even lethal, to humans, protected habitats and marine life.

-The decision has major implications for governmental entities faced with environmental remediation, particularly from bankrupt entities unable to complete the remediation themselves.
-The decision clarifies the circumstances under which governmental entities can assert emergency circumstances and clarifies that such an emergency need not be “active and ongoing” and instead can extend to “potentially hazardous situation(s).”
-The opinion further clarifies that a governmental entity does not waive its police powers if it previously attempted to reach settlement with a private entity.
+The case has major implications for governmental entities faced with environmental remediation, particularly from bankrupt entities unable to complete the remediation themselves.
+The case clarifies the circumstances under which governmental entities can assert emergency circumstances and clarifies that such an emergency need not be “active and ongoing” and instead can extend to “potentially hazardous situation(s).”
+It also further clarifies that a governmental entity does not waive its police powers if it previously attempted to reach settlement with a private entity.

 -